riosrose/VBA-challenge/README.md

 # Technologies Used: Excel and VBA Scripts Macros

 # Code
-Source Code stored in this repo demonstrates the use of VBA script looping through one-quarter and runs successfully across all sheets (each quarter) :
+Source Code stored in this repo demonstrates the use of VBA scripts looping through one-quarter and runs successfully across all sheets (each quarter) :

          a) the script loops through one-quarter of stock data and reads/ stores values from each row of the
             following: ticker symbol, volume of stock, open price, and close price.